NCAR/finn/README.md

 Next to each cell is `In [ ]:`.
 When there is a `In [*]:`, the cell is cued up to run.
 When there is a number in there, the results are finished.

-At the end of the run, your FINN input file will be in the directory of the name that you chose in cell 1.
-For the test case it will be "out_testOTS_092018_modlct_2017_modvcf_2017_regnum.csv"  The created file will be a comma-delimited file that can be used as input to the FINN emissions code.
+At the end of the run, your FINN input file will be in the directory of the name that you chose in the first cell.
+For the test case it will be `"out_testOTS_092018_modlct_2017_modvcf_2017_regnum.csv"`.
+The created file will be a comma-delimited file that can be used as input to the FINN emissions code.

 #### 6.2 Run your case